sneckey0day/sneckey0day/README.md

 - Red Teaming: I am fascinated by the offensive side of cybersecurity, where I get to simulate real-world attacks to identify and strengthen vulnerabilities.
 - Capture The Flag (CTF): Solving CTF challenges has been my favorite pastime.
 I enjoy the thrill of cracking codes, solving puzzles, and overcoming complex cybersecurity challenges.
+- OSINT (Open Source Intelligence): I have a keen interest in gathering intelligence from publicly available sources to better understand potential threats and enhance cybersecurity measures.
+- Digital Investigation: I am intrigued by the process of investigating digital incidents and conducting forensic analysis to uncover evidence for security incidents.

 ## TryHackMe Badge 🏅